GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-19-09-distributed-concurrency.md

 - Java
 ---

-In this article we'll build on the latest annotations introduced by Spring in the latest release making the implementation ready for distributed applications.
+In this article, we'll build on the latest annotations introduced by Spring in the latest release, making the implementation ready for distributed applications.

-Full code of this implementation is available [here](https://github.com/GaetanoPiazzolla/distributed-concurrency-limit).
+The full code of this implementation is available [here](https://github.com/GaetanoPiazzolla/distributed-concurrency-limit).

 <div class="post-image-container">